homedepot/flow/README.md

 -v VERSION, --version VERSION (optional) If manually versioning, this is passed in by the user.
 Note: versionStrategy in buildConfig should be set to "manual"

+-sy, --short-year (optional) causes flow to create a calver_year version with a 2 digit year instead of a 4 digit year.
+Note: versionStrategy in buildConfig must be set to "calver_year"

 -o OUTPUT, --output OUTPUT (optional) Writes the version number to a file.
 Use only if you need to persist the version number in a file.

 --no-publish (optional) Stops publish to GitHub releases